 Age of Heroes

 Harren Hoare, King of the Isles and the Rivers, constructed Harrenhal on the northern shore of the Gods Eye.
-During the War of Conquest by House Targaryen, the Battle of the Reeds and the Wailing Willows were fought along the southern shore of the lake.
+During Aegon's Conquest, the Battle of the Reeds and the Wailing Willows were fought along the southern shore of the lake.
 Two sons of Harren the Black were slain by Balerion on the lake while returning to Harrenhal.

 During the Dance of the Dragons, the Battle by the Lakeshore was fought along the western shore of the Gods Eye, while the Butcher's Ball occurred south of the lake.
 Princes Aemond and Daemon Targaryen and their dragons, Vhagar and Caraxes, fought to their mutual deaths in the Battle Above the Gods Eye.

 Whitewalls was constructed by House Butterwell near the Gods Eye.
-During the reign of Aerys I Targaryen, there was an old timbered inn with turrets along the lake, and Dunk and Egg used Ned's nearby ferry to cross to the Whitewalls tourney.
+During the reign of Aerys I Targaryen, there was an old timbered inn with turrets along the lake, and Ser Duncan the Tall and Prince Aegon Targaren used Ned's nearby ferry to cross to the Whitewalls tourney.
 The castle was destroyed in the aftermath of the Second Blackfyre Rebellion, however.

 A Clash of Kings